ppy/osu-wiki/news/2020-02-04-community-contributors-2019.md

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/eiri.jpg)](https://osu.ppy.sh/users/3388410)

 Everything you'd expect from a beatmap nominator and more, **eiri-** is definitely one of the best around.
 She's super active and excels in all of nominating, popping, and disqualifying maps, as well as generally checking maps in qualified.
-In addition to that, she's been very active in pushing maps from mappers both new and old across tons of musical genres.With everything covered, eiri- is definitely good at what she does!
+In addition to that, she's been very active in pushing maps from mappers both new and old across tons of musical genres.
+With everything covered, eiri- is definitely good at what she does!

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/bossandy.jpg)](https://osu.ppy.sh/users/360437)

-There are those who are incredible simply by being themselves. **bossandy** is not only a good nominator in terms of modding, but he is also very open minded about different mapping styles and always try to push maps from all kinds of difficulties regardless of how unconventional it may be and still maintain a good proficiency.
+There are those who are incredible simply by being themselves. **bossandy** is not only a good nominator in terms of modding, but he is also very open minded about different mapping styles.
+He always tries to push maps from all kinds of difficulties, regardless of how unconventional it may be, while still maintain a good proficiency.
 His great performance paired with his very kind personality is what makes him stand out and earn not only the respect of others, but also the title of Elite Nominator!

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/Lasse.jpg)](https://osu.ppy.sh/users/896613)

 While also serving as a key member of the QAT and later the NAT, **Lasse** has managed to maintain really high activity in nominating as well.
 He successfully nominated over 100 maps this year, and also disqualified more than anyone else, all while having a keen eye in his modding.
 Lasse's mods are some of those that consistently understand what mappers are doing, spotting every mistake, and more!

 ### osu!taiko